facebook/fbthrift/thrift/doc/cpp/cpp2.md

       ...
     }

-So you have three choices of handler types to implement:
+So you have three choices of handler type to implement:

 1. `sendResponse(...)` is the synchronous method.
 It will be read and deserialized in an IO thread, and then passed to a pool thread to be